devgateway/map-kibera-schools/readme.md

 Overview
 --------

-Map Kibera Schools consists of a python static site generating framework built partly on [Flask](http://flask.pocoo.org/), with a custom second-stage templating step for static assets and deploy-specific details like the `CNAME` file.
+Open Schools Kenya consists of a python static site generating framework built partly on [Flask](http://flask.pocoo.org/), with a custom second-stage templating step for static assets and deploy-specific details like the `CNAME` file.

 ### Issue Tracking